abrcheng/SharePointOnlineQuickAssist/Documents/SearchSpecificDocument.md

 ## Example

 * Enter the affected site url and select the affected list/library.
-Then enter the full URL/path of the affected document.
+Then enter the full URL/path (for how to get full url please chck this [link](https://github.com/abrcheng/SharePointOnlineQuickAssist/tree/main/Documents/How%20to%20collect%20display%20url%20for%20files%20and%20list%20items)）of the affected document.
 Click 'Check Issues' button.
 ![image](https://user-images.githubusercontent.com/21354416/184611775-f1e9e4f7-d02e-44f2-a384-5cd495da783d.png)

 * In this example, it detected that the library's nocrawl was enabled.
 Just click 'Show Remedy Steps' and it will show remedy steps,